 - This method of cooking French toast is bulletproof.

-The suffix ~proof is used with many other nouns to mean protected against or not damaged by
+The English suffix –proof is used with many other nouns to mean protected against or not damaged by

 waterproof – Not allowing water to enter